Tokyo vs New York Culture Shocks – A Japanese Traveler’s Perspective

 One thing I didn’t expect in New York was the ferry system.
 NYC Ferry offers a relaxing and affordable way to travel between boroughs, especially from Manhattan to Brooklyn or Queens.
 I even got skyline views for the price of a subway ride!
 Tokyo has ferries too—like the Tokyo Water Bus—but they’re more of a scenic experience rather than a daily transportation method.

-Food & Dining Experience: Eating Out in New York vs Tokyo
+Food & Dining Experience: Eating Out in Tokyo vs New York

 Food is always a highlight when traveling, and both New York City and Tokyo are food lovers’ paradises—but in very different ways.